 All of the moisture readings that are taken are recorded on full elevation photos of the home in our proprietary software in the location that they were taken from, providing a “map” of the moisture found in the home at the time of the inspection.
 We will then help you to understand the relationship between all of the readings.
 Other useful information is also gathered, such as whether the substrate is soft, if any decay is present, or if the area tested dry and firm.
 All of the holes are then filled with a professional sealant.

 If we are able to gain access to the interior of the building to evaluate areas that have evidence of moisture intrusion (e.g. leaky windows, water staining) and check the attic, it does allow us to be more thorough in our inspection.
 This access often allows our team to learn more about how the system is performing and also note any signs of moisture intrusion.

-All of the information we gather during stucco inspection is compiled into a custom report.
+All of the information we gather during stucco inspection is compiled into a custom report available by 9am the following day.
 The report includes elevation photos with moisture readings, detailed photos with specific deficiencies, a summary checklist, condition assessments, and recommendations for next steps.